Continuing Education, Summer Session, and January Term

 NH Senior Citizen Tuition Waiver

 New Hampshire residents who are age 65 or older and are not enrolled in a degree program are eligible to take a maximum of two credit-bearing courses (some exceptions apply) per fiscal year (Summer Session/Fall/January Term/Spring) tuition-free.
-Please visit http://www.learn2.unh.edu/tuition/seniorcitizens.html for more information.
+Please visit https://www.unh.edu/continuingeducation/undergraduate-coursework for more information, under Registration.

 The Pre-Admission Program allows students an opportunity to strengthen their academic credentials in preparation for admission to a baccalaureate program by completing coursework that satisfies both general education and introductory-level major requirements.
 Students complete two semesters in the program, register for up to 12 credits per semester, and then transfer to a baccalaureate program upon successful completion of the outlined criteria.
 For more information please visit https://admissions.unh.edu/apply/non-traditional-students/how-to-apply/pre-admission-program.